-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 - Discovery searches.

-Where Customers Find You on Google
+Where Customers Find You On Google

 This section shows how many customers found you via Google Search or Google Maps.

-Besides Listing on Search and Listing on Maps, you’ll see the number of views your listing received from each product in the timeframe you’ve selected.
+Besides Listing on Search and Listing on Maps, you’ll see the number of views your profile received from each product in the timeframe you’ve selected.

 According to Google, “views” are like “impressions” on other analytics platforms.